uc-cdis/gitops-qa/qa-mickey.planx-pla.net/dashboard/Public/documentation/_sources/index.rst.txt

 a need to create or access items for a different team, you will need to navigate back to the Apps page and make that selection.

+This release also introduces two distinct user roles.
+By default, users are assigned to the ‘regular user’ role.
+This allows for the creation of a new cohort, generating the cohort so that it appears in the GWAS App for all members of the user’s team, and the ability to copy a shared cohort definition.
+A second role, the ‘author user’ allows cohorts to be defined, created, and shared with the GWAS app for ALL regular users.
+The ‘author user’ also has authorization to view all regular user cohort definitions and copy any to make it a share cohort definition.

 **OHDSI Atlas**
 ---------------